crillab/metrics/docs/md/wallet.md

 | 7106 | XCSP18/GracefulGraph/GracefulGraph-K05-P02_c18.xml           | GracefulGraph |
 | 4423 | XCSP17/QRandom/QRandom-mdd-7-25-5/mdd-7-25-5-56-09.xml       | QRandom       |

+Thanks to this method, the user is also able to update existing columns (e.g., renaming the experiment-wares to simplify their names).

 > TODO: You can observe an example of this command in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/static_scatter_and_output.ipynb).
 Here, the satisfiability information from the experimentation is extracted into a `sat` column.

 ### Remove Variables from the Analysis